About moving properties

 Linked accounts and integrations

-Any accounts you have linked to a property (e.g., Google Ads, AdSense), and any integrations you have with other platforms like Campaign Manager, Display & Video 360 and Search Ads 360 remain intact when you move a property.
+Any accounts you have linked to a property (e.g., Google Ads, AdSense), and any integrations you have with other platforms like Campaign Manager 360, Display & Video 360 and Search Ads 360 remain intact when you move a property.

 If you have linked your Analytics property to an account with Google Ad Manager, you may not move this property; if you want to move such a property, contact your Google Marketing Platform support representative to unlink Ad Manager first.
 Then relink after the move.

-If you need to unlink your Analytics 360-Ad Manager integration in order to move a property, be aware that unlinking will close all audiences published to those linked destinations, and you cannot currently reopen those audiences from Analytics.
+If you need to unlink your Analytics 360-Ad Manager integration in order to move a property, be aware that unlinking will close all audiences published to those linked destinations.
+Closed audiences do not accumulate new users, and the membership duration is reset to 30 days.
+To reopen the audiences, relink the moved property to the original Ad Manager account -- the audiences will reopen automatically.
+Under these circumstances, you'll see a gap in audience membership between the time the audience closed and reopened.

 If you have Optimize experiments linked to a property, those experiments stop if you move the property.